 House of Design has been working with the local value chain model for several years.
 It is a model with which we develop local circular production chains.
 We link this to the effects on the environment and society.
 The values we want to influence include connection to the region, no waste, biodiversity, fewer CO2 emissions, pride, employment, related policies and new revenue models.
-It is important that the links occur within a radius of 100 kilometres as far as possible, so that the impact directly relates to the region.
+It is important that the chains are within a radius of 100 kilometres, so that the impact directly relates to the region.

 In this interview, Eileen tells more about the local value chain model; how and why it came about, what benefits it has, what the reactions are and who we work with.

 How did the local value chain model come about?

 ‘The local value chain model is the result of various encounters, collaborations and projects in recent years.
 The seed was planted during a meeting on Cradle to Cradle (C2C) in 2008.
 There I was introduced to the C2C principles and saw how a designer – by applying C2C in the method and choice of materials – can play a role in making products more sustainable.
 The designer often chooses the material they want to work with.
 It is therefore important that designers become ambassadors for sustainable materials and working methods.
 I saw a possibility for House of Design to play a connecting role.
 In 2009 we got the chance when Grand Theatre Groningen approached us with the request to have the foyer redesigned by a Groningen designer.
 This has been carried out and became a great opportunity to show a wide audience what is possible with C2C.’